Divorce Solicitors – What do Matrimonial Solicitors do?

 If a child cannot be cared for by his or her parents, grandparents or other family members may be able to look after the child.
 If the court approves, the grandparent or relative may be granted a ‘Special Guardianship Order’ which gives them parental responsibility for the child.

 If you wish to adopt a child, we can guide you through the Family Court process, including an application for an Adoption Order.
-If you are the birth parent of a child who is subject to adoption proceedings, we will be able to provide you with assistance (you may be entitled to Legal Aid, depending upon the circumstances).
+If you are the birth parent of a child who is subject to adoption proceedings, we will be able to provide you with assistance.

 Prenuptial and Postnuptial Agreements